openmrs/openmrs-contrib-rest-api-docs/visits.md

 ### Overview

-* A Visit in OpenMRS represents exactly what it sounds like: a time period when a patient is actively interacting with the healthcare system, typically at a location.
+* A Visit in OpenMRS represents precisely what it sounds like: a time when a patient is actively interacting with the the healthcare system, typically at a location.

-* The metadata differentiating different types of visits is a Visit Type.Visit Types are displayed in the user interface, and can be searched against.
+* The metadata differentiating different types of visits is a Visit Type.
+Visit Types displayed in the user interface, also, can be searched against.

 * A visit contains encounters, which store more granular data about treatments or services.